google/sentencepiece/README.md

 vocabulary.
 Unlike most unsupervised word segmentation algorithms, which assume an infinite vocabulary, SentencePiece trains the segmentation model such that the final vocabulary size is fixed, e.g., 8k, 16k, or 32k.

+Note that SentencePices specifies the final vocabulary size for training, which is different from the [subword-nmt](https://github.com/rsennrich/subword-nmt) that uses the number of merge operations.
+The number of merge operations is a BPE-specific parameter and not applicable to other segmentation algorithms, including unigram, word and character.

 #### Whitespace is treated as a basic symbol
 The first step of Natural Language processing is text tokenization.
 For